sdm24/MySaltStates/README.md

-This folder contains the states and other information that are on the salt master.
-Click on a folder to learn more about its contents.
+This folder contains the states and other information that I use for Salt.
+Many of these states will have missing or changed lines/files, because they contain sensitive information that I do not want to be public.

-**Salt** contains the state files and their requisites.
-The **top.sls** file is the main file that runs other state files.
-Most states are located in the **linux** or **windows** subdirectories.

-For information on using salt, look at the "Salt Basics" on the Server team KB: http://wiki.example.com/display/Group/Salt+Basics
+The purpose of this repo is to display my Salt states without having to worry about revealing sensitive information